LSEG-API-Samples/Tutorial.EikonAPI.Python.CompanyTearsheetEstimates/README.md

 ### Using DIB as Reference

- Eikon Data Item Browser is a tool that we use to reference eikon scripting.
+ Eikon Data Item Browser is a lookup tool that we can use as an alternative to Excel.
+It is particularly useful for development on Linux and Mac, as it allows to avoid switching between Linux or Mac and Windows machines.
 Once we have started Eikon API Proxy and signed into Thomson Reuters Eikon, we have an option to start DIB:

 ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/EikonAPIProxyMarked.jpg "Starting DIB")

+ We use DIB to search for instruments and field names.

+ Let's look at the following example.

- We use DIB to search for the right data item, for example, for Instrument we enter "IBM", and choose "International Business Machines":
+ For Instrument we enter "IBM", and choose "International Business Machines":

  ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/DIBIBM.jpg "DIB IBM")